portxchange/developer-documentation/index.md

 ## Sending data to PortXchange

-Information about vessels and activities can be provided to PortXchange systems using the Push API.
+Information about vessels and activities can be provided to PortXchange systems using the Exchange API.
 This API accepts information in form of events.
 The events must be submitted one at a time.

-More detailed information is located on the [Getting started: Sending Data](/sending-data/index.md) page.
+More detailed information can be found in [Getting started: Sending Data](/sending-data/index.md).

 ## Receiving data from PortXchange

-Besides sending data to PortXchange, it is also possible to retrieve data from our systems.
-Currently there are a few endpoints through which data can be queried.
+Besides sending data to PortXchange, it is also possible to retrieve data from our systems using the Exchange API.
+Currently, there are a few endpoints through which data can be queried.

-More detailed information is located on the [Receiving data](/receiving-data/index.md) page.
+More detailed information can be found in [Receiving data](/receiving-data/index.md).

+## Changelog

+Important updates for the APIs will be published on the [Changelog](changelog.md) page.